movestore/Add_Elevation/README.md

 `Histograms_height.above.ellipsoid.adapted.pdf`: histogrammes of altitude/height distribution for each track and overall.
 If `height_props` are given, the breaks of the histograms are aligned to them, else equidistant (only available if `adapt_alt` is TRUE).

 `Thr_prop_adap_Altitude.csv`: table of proportions of locations and durations for each height threshold and track.
 For each threshold, an average and standard deviation value are given, in addition. (only available if `adapt_alt` is TRUE).

+`last_loctime`: Select this option if your data were collected with a regular daily gap (e.g. no locations at night).
+This leads the App to calculate duration weighted altitudes/heights using the adapted `timelag2` that is weighting the last location before the gap with the median data resolution instead of the long gap time interval.
+Depending on your required data property and how the animal(s) behave during the gap (e.g. night - flying or not?) either one or the other might be sensible.
+Note that (in addition to the Time Lag Between Locations App) you need to add the Adapt Time Lag for Regular Gaps App to your workflow before, if you want to use this feature.

 ### Parameters
 `adapt_alt`: Select if you want to add as additional attribute a DEM adapted height variable.
 Default FALSE.
 See details above.